GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Users/Customers: While users are the beneficiaries of the process rather than active participants in handling, they have a role too: applying updates and mitigations that vendors release.
-Vendors should make it as easy as possible for users to learn about security updates and take action.
+Users/Customers: While users are the beneficiaries of the process rather than active participants in handling, they are ultimately responsible for applying updates and mitigations that vendors release.
+Vendors should simplify the process for users to learn about security updates and take action.
 Users, on their part, should stay informed via the channels the vendor provides (mailing lists, security pages, etc.) and promptly install security patches to protect their systems.

 Preparing for Vulnerability Handling